-Asian American Justice Center is the only national legal advocacy organization that works to protect and advance the civil rights of Asian Pacific Americans.
+Asian Americans Advancing Justice is the only national legal advocacy organization that works to protect and advance the civil rights of Asian Pacific Americans.

-Asian Pacific American Labor Alliance is the first and only national organization of Asian American and Pacific Islander workers, most of who are union members, and allies advancing worker, immigrant and civil rights.
+The Asian Pacific American Labor Alliance is the first and only national organization of Asian American and Pacific Islander workers, most of whom are union members, and allies advancing worker, immigrant and civil rights.

-The International Labor Recruitment Working Group seeks to end the systemic abuse of international workers who are recruited to the U.S., by collaborating across labor sectors to develop comprehensive policies and advocate for reforms.
+The International Labor Recruitment Working Group seeks to end the systemic abuse of international workers who are recruited to the United States, by collaborating across labor sectors to develop comprehensive policies and advocate for reforms.

-Labor Council for Latin American Advancement is a national organization representing the interests of approximately 2 million Latino/a trade unionist throughout the United States and Puerto Rico.
+The Labor Council for Latin American Advancement is a national organization representing the interests of some 2 million Latino/a trade unionist throughout the United States and Puerto Rico.

-National Day Laborers Organizing Network improves the lives of day laborers in the United States and helps member organizations develop leadership, mobilize and organize day laborers in order to protect and expand their civil, labor and human rights.
+The National Day Laborer Organizing Network improves the lives of day laborers in the United States and helps member organizations develop leadership, mobilize and organize day laborers in order to protect and expand their civil, labor and human rights.